bytedance/SALMONN/README.md

 - [[ICLR 2024] SALMONN](https://github.com/bytedance/SALMONN/tree/salmonn)

 ## 🔥 News
+- [2026-04-20] We have released the model and inference code for **ELLSA**!
+See [here](https://github.com/bytedance/SALMONN/tree/ELLSA)!
+ELLSA is the first end-to-end model that unifies vision, speech, text and action in a streaming full-duplex framework, enabling joint multimodal perception and concurrent generation.
 - [2025-07-08] We have opensourced **video-SALMONN 2**! video-SALMONN 2 is a powerful audio-visual LLM that generates high-quality audio-visual video captions and achieves competitive performance on general video QA benchmarks.
 - [2025-06-01] We have opensourced **QualiSpeech** dataset - A speech quality assessment dataset with natural language reasoning.
 You can use QualiSpeech to develop your own audio LLM for speech quality assessment or to evaluate the low-level speech perception capabilities of existing audio LLMs.
 Feel free to download it [here](https://huggingface.co/datasets/tsinghua-ee/QualiSpeech)!
 - [2025-03-03] We have released the data processing scripts and finetuned model checkpoints for **SALMONN** for speech quality assessment!
 See [here](https://github.com/bytedance/SALMONN/tree/speech_quality_assessment)!